thruster-rs/Thruster/README.md

 postgres://postgres@localhost/<Your Project Name>
 ```

-This is all configurable and none of it is exposed to the developer.
+This is all configurable and none of it is hidden from the developer.
+It's like seeing the magic trick and learning how it's done!
 Check out the docs for [fanta-cli here](https://github.com/trezm/fanta-cli).

 ### Changelog